Showing 1-24 of 92 items

 Channel Cat makes stops between five docks in the Quad Cities area.
 Each boat accommodates 47 people and seven bicycles.
-The Channel Cat offers a wonderful opportunity to get out on the mighty river and see it up close.
+The Channel Cat offers a wonderful opportunity to get out on the mighty Mississippi River and see it up close.
 You can get on and get off at the various docks and enjoy nearby attractions and riverfront bike trails.
-One fare is good for all day!
+One fare is good all day!

 Take in the lake as you soak in one of Chicago’s most beautiful treasures.
 The Lakefront Trail is a runner’s paradise, spanning an impressive 17-miles of natural beauty and man-made inspirations.
-It runs north from Navy Pier to Foster Avenue and south to 31st beach.
+It runs north from downtown to Foster Avenue and south to 31st beach.
 The trail’s smooth terrain makes it easy to traverse, while its hidden secrets make it fun to explore.
 And when you’re done with your run, bike, hike or whatever, you can cool down with spectacular lake views or breathtaking cityscapes.

 Chicago’s 26 miles of lakefront and beaches are free and open to residents and visitors alike.
 In fact, they were foremost in Daniel Burham’s plan to make Chicago’s lakefront and beaches always open and unobstructed for the public to enjoy.
 And to this day, you can see that his vision is still alive and well, from the joggers and volleyball players to the swimmers and sail boaters who take to the lakefront every day.
 Of course, admission is free.